What’s the deal about hemp you might want to find out?

 Now, this leaves us with the big question, is growing hemp at home legal in the United States of America?
-Well, the answer is yes!
-But if you reside in Idaho, you may have to wait until 2022 for the newly signed law to come into effect.

 It’s important to note that the USDA (United States Department of Agriculture) set the guidelines for the growing and usage of hemp across the country.
 So, you must follow their regulation strictly.

 To cultivate hemp at all as a farmer, you’ll need to start with seeds from authorized types with low THC levels.
 This sort of seed may be obtained from the hemp plant, for example, Central Cooperative of Hemp Seed Producers.

 You can only grow or use hemp if the THC level is less than 0.3 percent.
 But know that you cannot grow hemp in a state where cannabis is considered illegal.
 An example is Georgia.
 Individuals who reside in Georgia can’t cultivate hemp in their private residential areas.